jreed26/GameDevelopment/README.md

+# Projects:
-## Game Development Experience :A Summary.
+## Game Development Experience : A Summary.
 ### Jacob Reed
 ### The University Of West Florida
 ### Computer Science.